gjfisscher/gjfisscher/README.md

-- 👋 Hi, I’m @gjfisscher
+- 👋 Hi, I’m Gert-Jan Fisscher
-- 👀 I’m interested in elctronics
+- 👀 I’m interested in electronics
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on the module CS50
 - 📫 How to reach me by discord